topcoder-platform/resources-api/test/postman/ClearPostmanData.md

 1. Setup the `AUTOMATED_TESTING_NAME_PREFIX` from the test environment.
 This prefix should be a name that will never be used set as part of the role name. e.g. 'POSTMANE2E-'.
 In this case, the created `ResourceRole` will have a name like 'POSTMANE2E-submitter'.

-2. Choose either one solution for mocking the Bus API.
-We can not ignore this, becuase in production environment, it is not allowed to send the Kafka messge to the Bus API.
-a.
-Set `MOCK_BUS_API_BY_NOCK` to `true` from the test environment.
-In this way, Nock will return the response if any events
-    is posted to the Bus API.
-b.
-You can use use Postman's mock server.
+2. You can use use Postman's mock server for the bus api.
 You can refer to https://drive.google.com/file/d/1GXMzyqpzwix-LDBwieiRFfpJlJxrTIgI/view?usp=sharing for details.
 You need to update the environment variable `BUSAPI_URL` to your Postman mock server.

 3. Steps of clearing the test data from Postman tests.